BalaurZmeu/DjangoShop/README.md

 An e-commerce website, implemented using Django framework.
 You can add products and images to the website using the admin page.
 Registered and non-registered users can add products to the cart and then order them.
 The website is implemented using Romanian language.
-The 'Details' page, 'Register' and 'Login' pages are not ready yet.

 ---